eafit-apolo/apolo-users/docs/source/software/applications/Geant4/11.1.2/index.rst

 .. note::

-    There is another flag for the cmake command, this flag is -DGEANT4_INSTALL_DATA, this flag for default is OFF and thanks to the firewall of the University, this flag doesn't work, because it use a protocol that this firewall doesn't allow.
+    There is another flag for the cmake command, this flag is -DGEANT4_INSTALL_DATA.
+This flag for default is OFF and thanks to the firewall of the University, this flag doesn't work, because it uses a protocol that this firewall doesn't allow.
+But you are free to try.

 #.
-Now, if we need to use the data, we must install this manually
+Now, if we need to use the data, we must install this manually as follows

     .. code-block:: bash